-Marie Mainard O'Connell has been called to serve as our pastor starting September 1, 2012.
-She will be ordained and installed in the Presbyterian Church (USA) on October 21, 2012.
+Marie Mainard O'Connell was called to serve as our pastor starting September 1, 2012.
+She was ordained and installed in the Presbyterian Church (USA) on October 21, 2012.

 Marie’s journey to First Presbyterian began during her undergraduate experience at Hendrix College, where she received a Bachelor’s of Arts in Interdisciplinary Studies in Holistic Health.
 Afterwards she continued her studies in community development during her Masters of Science in College Student Personnel and Administration at UCA, where she graduated with a 4.0 GPA.